rfnunes/travellerapi/README.md

 # API Operations

 ## POST: Create traveller

+When creating a user if several documents have the active flag set to true then the first one provided will be the single one active

 ## GET: Get traveller: search by email or mobile or documentDto
 ## PUT: Update traveller